Enable Two-Factor Authentication Using Certificate and Authentication Profiles

 - (Optional) Select a certificate forOCSP Verify Certificate.

 - (Optional) Enter theTemplate Namefor the template that was used to sign the certificate.

 - (Optional) Select the following options to specify when to block the user’s requested session:

 - GlobalProtect component does not retrieve certificate status within the number of seconds inCertificate Status Timeout.

-- To transparently deploy client certificates, configure your portal to distribute a shared client certificate to your endpoints or configure the portal to use SCEP to request and deploy unique client certificates for each user.
+- To deploy client certificates transparently, configure your portal to distribute a shared client certificate to your endpoints or configure the portal to use SCEP to request and deploy unique client certificates for each user.

 - Use your enterprise PKI or a public CA to issue a client certificate to each GlobalProtect user.

-- For the pre-logon connect methods, install certificates in the personal certificate store on the client systems.
+- For the pre-logon connect methods, install certificates in the personal certificate store on the endpoint.